Intermittent Communication: Upper Bounds

 The capacity of the auxiliary channel is defined as

 where $P(\mathbf{A})$ is the input distribution.
-The exact value of the function $g(a,b)$ for finite $a$ and $b$ can be numerically computed by evaluating the transition probabilities $P(\mathbf{B}|\mathbf{A})$ and using the Blahut algorithm~\cite{blahut-cap} to maximize the mutual information.
-The computational complexity of the Blahut algorithm increases exponentially for large values of $a$ and $b$ since the transition probability matrix is of size $2^a \times 2^b$.
-In order to partially overcome this issue, we recall the following lemma.
+The exact value of the function $g(a,b)$ for finite $a$ and $b$ can be numerically computed by evaluating the transition probabilities $P(\mathbf{B}|\mathbf{A})$ and using the Blahut-Arimoto algorithm~\cite{blahut-cap} to maximize the mutual information.
+The largest value of $b$ for which we are able to evaluate the function $g(a,b)$ for all values of $a \le b$ is $b=17$.
+As defined in~\eqref{e-func-g}, $g(a,b)$ is the capacity of a DMC with input alphabet size of $2^a$ and output alphabet size of $2^b$ with a given probability transition matrix for the channel.
+The complexity of computing $g(a,b)$ using Blahut-Arimoto algorithm cannot be explicitly expressed as a function of $a$ and $b$, as it depends on the convergence rate of the algorithm, which in turn depends on the probability transition matrix.
+However, the complexity of one iteration of the Blahut-Arimoto algorithm is equal to $O(2^{a+b})$.